 Iran safety image in media Vs. reality

 Iran as a four season country and oldest civilization of the world through its history, is one destination a traveler or anyone should visit AT LEAST once!
 From ancient, historical and cultural sites in all of main cities to its culture in villages, food, trekking and skiing in the north, adventure in the central desert or relaxing beside the Persian Gulf and have a dive in the south.
 There are few countries where can offer such a big variety of attractions in every corner.
-However, we are absolutely aware of how Iran safety or the general situation is presented in mainstream media.
+However, addressing the question “Is it safe to travel to Iran”, in mainstream media is mostly corrupted.
 Risk of war or military attack or the trending revenge thing!
 Well, as for the moment non are applicable.
 The truth is they rarely are, ever!
 As middle east has always been presented more or less through its safety risks, it’s not a new story for us.

 We will update this box weekly and change it if any of those words didn’t imply anymore.